mpv-player/mpv/DOCS/man/options.rst

 ``--cdda-overlap=<value>``
     Force minimum overlap search during verification to <value> sectors.

-``--cdda-toc-bias``
-    Assume that the beginning offset of track 1 as reported in the TOC will be addressed as LBA 0.
-Some discs need this for getting track boundaries correctly.

 ``--cdda-toc-offset=<value>``
     Add ``<value>`` sectors to the values reported when addressing tracks.
     May be negative.